saifali123/kubernetes/cka/kubernetes-cka.md

 kubectl auth can-i create pods --as <username>    # Checking permissions for other user to create pods kubectl auth can-i create pods --as <username> --namespace <namespace-name>   # Checking permissions for other user in other namespace to create pods
 ```

+#### Webhooks

+* In webhooks, we can integrate third party tools for managing the permissions for users, such as **Open Policy Agent**.
+* When the request comes to kube-api server, the kube-api server then checks the permissions on the Open Policy Agent, if the user has the proper permissions set, then the request is granted otherwise it is denied.

+#### AlwaysAllow and AlwaysDeny

+* In this mode, the always allow mode allows all users to access the cluster and always deny will deny the requests.
+* This mode is configured in the kube-api service as `--authorization-mode=`.
+The values can be multiple such as `--authorization-mode=Node,RBAC,Webhook`
+* If the authorization mode is configured for multiple modes, then the user request follows the sequence in which the modes are specified, for example in this mode `--authorization-mode=Node,RBAC,Webhook`, the request first goes to the `Node` if the request is denied,then it goes to `RBAC`, once the request is approves the user is authorized for accessing the cluster.

 ### Cluster Roles and Cluster RolesBindings